MySQL 5.7 is Available at FastComet

 - In MySQL 5.7, the optimizer avoids creating a temporary table, resulting in Union all queries.
 That helps reducing disk I/O and disk space;

-- The JSON format for explaining (first introduced in MySQL 5.6) is enhanced in version 5.7 by printing the total query cost.
+- The JSON format for explaining (first introduced in MySQL 5.6) improves in version 5.7 by printing the total query cost.
 That makes it easier to see the difference between the good and the bad execution plans;

 - With 5.7, MySQL supports generated columns, also known as virtual columns.